stackpress/lib/docs/Types.md

 # Types

 Type definitions for the Stackpress library providing type safety and structure for data manipulation, event handling, routing, and system operations.
+These comprehensive type definitions ensure compile-time safety and provide clear interfaces for all library components.

 ```typescript
 import type {